Aussians/LLMs-like-gpto2-from-personal/application/README.md

 The [`app.py`](app.py) file contains the UI code based.
 Open and inspect these files to learn more.

-This file loads and uses the GPT-2 weights we generated in chapter 7.
-This requires that you execute the [`../01_main-chapter-code/ch07.ipynb`](../01_main-chapter-code/ch07.ipynb) file first.
+This file loads and uses the GPT-2 weights we generated.
+This requires that you execute the [`../ch07.py`](../ch07.py) file first.

 Excecute the following command from the terminal to start the UI server: